jonlives/hab-resource/README.md

 # Bldr resource

-a Concourse resource for triggering builds when new habitat packages are promoted to channels
+A Concourse resource for triggering builds when new habitat packages are promoted to channels

 ## Source configuration